TheColdSummer/GameProgramming/README.md

 Resource reference is in `ResourceReference.md`.

-Executable file is released in `GitHub release`.
+Executable file is released in `GitHub releases`.

-If you want to compile the project, Unity 2022.3.55f1c1 is recommended.
-You should include all the files in `Assets/` folder and install `Newton Json` package from Unity Package Manager.
+If you want to compile the project, Unity 2022.3.55f1c1 is recommended (other versions may also be OK).
+You should include all the files in `Assets/` folder, add scenes from `Assets/Scenes/` and install `Newton Json` package from Unity Package Manager.